OlenaBugaiova/collecting-data-about-norwegian-agriculture/README.md

 ---
 Om Norsk Landbruksrådgiving (NLR)

-The Fagartikler page had a filter where you could select a category or a region.
-Then web pages were selected dynamically.
-Therefore URLs for articles were unreachable from the static HTML file.
+The Fagartikler page had a filter where you could select a category or region and then web pages were loaded.
+Therefore URLs for articles were selected dynamically and unreachable from the static HTML file.
 We found that the URL for each article has the following structure:

 https://www.nlr.no/fagartikler/kategori/region/title

-For each category and region, we collected a set of titles by copying manually from the website and storing them in a JSON file under the corresponding URL prefix.
+Per each category and region, we collected titles, by manually copying them from the website and storing them in a JSON file under the corresponding URL prefix.
 Then we constructed URLs.

 Exceptions:
 - Some URLs contained version 2: